Q: What is AWS Step Functions?

-Q: How does AWS Step Functions connect to my resources?
+Q: How does Step Functions connect to my resources?

-You can configure your state machines to perform work by using activity tasks and service tasks.
-Activity tasks let you assign a specific step in your workflow to code running somewhere else (known as an activity worker).
-An activity worker can be any application that can make an HTTP connection, hosted anywhere.
-For example, activity workers can run on an Amazon EC2 instance, on a mobile device, or on an on-premises server.
+Activity Tasks incorporate integration with activity works that you run in a location of your choice, including in Amazon Elastic Compute Cloud (EC2), in Amazon ECS, on a mobile device, or on an on-premises server.
 The activity worker polls Step Functions for work, takes any inputs from Step Functions, performs the work using your code, and returns results.
-Since activity workers request work, it is easy to use workers that are deployed behind a firewall.
+Since activity workers request work, it is easier to use workers that are deployed behind a firewall.

-An AWS Step Functions state machine can contain combinations of activity tasks and service tasks.
-AWS Step Functions applications can also combine activity workers running in a data center with service tasks that run in the cloud.
+A Step Functions state machine can contain combinations of service integrations and Activity Tasks.
+Step Functions applications can also combine activity workers running in a data center with service tasks that run in the cloud.
 The workers in the data center continue to run as usual, along with any cloud-based service tasks.

-Q: How do I get started with AWS Step Functions?
+Q: How do I get started with Step Functions?

-There are a number of ways you can get started with AWS Step Functions:
+There are a number of ways you can get started with Step Functions:

 - Explore sample projects in the Step Functions console

-- Read through the AWS Step Functions Developer Guide
+- Read through the Step Functions Developer Guide

 Q: My workflow has some of the properties of Standard Workflows and some properties of Express Workflows.
 How do I get the best of both?

-Q: When should I use AWS Step Functions vs. Amazon SQS?
+Q: When should I use Step Functions vs. Amazon Simple Queue Service (SQS)?

-Q: When should I use AWS Step Functions vs. Amazon Simple Workflow Service (SWF)?
+When should I use Step Functions vs. Amazon Simple Workflow Service (SWF)?

-Q: How does AWS Step Functions connect and coordinate other AWS services?
+Q: How does Step Functions connect and coordinate other AWS services?

-Workflows that you create with AWS Step Functions can connect and coordinate other AWS services using service tasks.
+Workflows that you create with Step Functions can connect and coordinate over 200 AWS services using service integrations.
 For example, you can:

 - Invoke an AWS Lambda function

-- Run an Amazon Elastic Container Service or AWS Fargate task
+- Run an ECS or AWS Fargate task

 - Get an existing item from an Amazon DynamoDB table or put a new item into a DynamoDB table